BSc (Hons) Motorsport Engineering Final Year Top-Up

 About the Course

 Top-Up your Foundation Degree, HND or BTEC to a full BSc (Hons) Motorsport Engineering, online with NMA.
 You can study just the final year of the BSc (Hons) online, part-time and fit your studies around your job and family.

 You even choose your own start date!
 Improve your motorsport career prospects and become a highly qualified motorsport engineer.
 Use the latest industry software and even gain practical experience at race weekends with the NMA Race Team.

 When you achieve your BSc (Hons) Motorsport Engineering you will have the range of practical and specialist skills sought after by the global motorsport industry.

-Foundation Degree or HND or Advanced Modern Apprenticeship or equivalent qualification at Level 5 in one of the following:
+Foundation Degree, HND, BTEC or Advanced Modern Apprenticeship or equivalent qualification at Level 5 in ONE of the following:

 - Motorsport Engineering or equivalent